 The Best All-Natural Sweeteners for an Autoimmune-Friendly Diet

 As you know, the first pillar of The Myers Way® is to remove the toxic and inflammatory foods such as sugar, alcohol, and processed foods that can damage your gut.
-While following the first 30 days of The Myers Way® Autoimmune Solution Program, I recommend avoiding all sugars (including natural ones).
+While following the first 30 days of The Myers Way® Autoimmune Solution Program, I recommend avoiding all sugars, including natural sweeteners.
 This is particularly important if you’re addressing gut infections such as SIBO and Candida overgrowth, because the bacteria and yeast feed off of carbohydrates and refined sugars.

 I recommend purchasing 100% organic stevia in powdered leaf or liquid extract form.
-Brands such as Truvia and Pure Via are not pure stevia, rather they are stevia mixed with sugar alcohols and natural flavors and other added chemicals.
+Brands such as Truvia and Pure Via are not pure stevia.
+These are blends of stevia mixed with sugar alcohols, natural flavors, and other food additives.
+With the additional ingredients, their products are not all natural sweeteners.

 2. Monk Fruit

-Honey is an antioxidant-rich, whole-food, and autoimmune-friendly sweetener you can use in place of regular sugar.
+Honey is an antioxidant-rich, whole-food, and autoimmune-friendly natural sweetener you can use in place of regular sugar.
 It’s a good source of vitamins and minerals including B vitamins, calcium, copper and various amino acids, making it a better alternative to artificial sweeteners or refined sugar.
-Honey has been shown to lower blood pressure and improve cholesterol, and also contains anti-inflammatory and antibacterial properties.2
+Honey has been shown to lower blood pressure and improve cholesterol.
+Honey also contains anti-inflammatory and antibacterial properties which may reduce inflammation.

 4. Maple Syrup